unitycatalog/unitycatalog/README.md

   build/sbt generate
   ```
   This will regenerate the OpenAPI data models in the UC server and data models + APIs in the client SDK.

+### Using more recent JDKs

+The build script [checks for a lower bound on the JDK](./build.sbt#L14) but the [current SBT version](./project/build.properties)
+imposes an upper bound.
+Please check the [JDK compatibility](https://docs.scala-lang.org/overviews/jdk-compatibility/overview.html) documentation for more information